PlayStation (Beetle PSX)¶

 Frontend's State directory

-- The Beetle PSX core's core provided FPS is (FPS)
+- The Beetle PSX core's core provided sample rate is 44100 Hz

-- The Beetle PSX core's core provided aspect ratio is (Ratio)
+- The Beetle PSX core's core provided aspect ratio is automatically set based on core options

 Beetle PSX needs a cue-sheet that points to an image file.
 A cue sheet, or cue file, is a metadata file which describes how the tracks of a CD or DVD are laid out.